 Contact Date and Time This will default to today's date and time.
 It can be modified if the contact happened at an earlier time.
 Contact Duration Please enter this in minutes Contact Status This is the most crucial field in the Contact Log.
 It is the Contact Status that determines where in study tracking flow a Participant is moved next.
-Possible choices are: • Call attempted, Left Message • Call attempted, Not available • Call attempted, Wrong Number • Contacted, Pending • Contact After repeat attempts • Ineligible • Scheduled Important Notes: If a Contact Status of Refused is entered when you have selected a Visit Type of SCREENING, the system will prompt you to confirm that you want to change the Participant's Eligibility Status to Screen Ineligible and will display a dialog box to inform you of this change.
+Possible choices are: • Call attempted, Left Message • Call attempted, Left Message • Call attempted, Not available • Call attempted, Wrong Number • Contacted, Pending • Refused • Unable to contact after repeat attempts • Ineligible • Scheduled Important Notes: If a Contact Status of Refused is entered when you have selected a Visit Type of SCREENING, the system will prompt you to confirm that you want to change the Participant's Eligibility Status to Screen Ineligible and will display a dialog box to inform you of this change.
 If a Contact Status of Ineligible is entered when you have selected a Visit Type of V1, V2, V3 or V4, the system will prompt you to confirm that you want to change the Participant's Eligibility Status to change to Withdrawn: Eligibility Criteria .
+If a Contact Status of Scheduled is entered when you have selected a Visit Type of SCREENING, the system will prompt you to confirm that you want to change the Participant's Eligibility Status to change to Withdrawn: Eligibility Criteria.
 If a Contact Status of Scheduled is entered when you have selected a Visit Type of Screening, the Visit Status of the Participant for Visit 1 will be set to SCHEDULED as well.
 Contacting Staff Select your name here.